 You know you want a snack.
-Need a snack.
-Something sweet, but that will still keep you energized to power through?
+No you NEED a snack.
+You want something sweet, but also something that will keep you energized and won’t make you crash later.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy